Jailed Joshua Wong Vows Hong Kong's Struggle Will Continue

 The prominent activist was handed his latest sentence of 13.5 months in a small courtroom in Hong Kong’s working-class Sham Shui Po district Wednesday as efforts to quell dissent in the semiautonomous Chinese enclave escalate.
 This is the toughest sentence that 24-year-old Wong, who has been in and out of detention since he was a teen, has received.

-He and two other members of the disbanded political party Demosisto had pleaded guilty to various charges, including incitement, in relation to a rally outside police headquarters in June 2019.
+He and two other members of the disbanded political party Demosistō had pleaded guilty to various charges, including incitement, in relation to a rally outside police headquarters in June 2019.

 Co-defendants Ivan Lam and Agnes Chow were handed sentences of seven and 10 months respectively.
 For Chow, the youngest of the trio at 23 years old, this will be her first time in prison.
 After hanging her head low throughout most of the hearing, she finally burst into tears upon hearing the sentence.
 For Wong it will be his fourth stint behind bars in three years.